t3rabyt3-zz/TIDoS-Framework/README.md

 <p align="middle"><img src='https://i.imgur.com/jqIT7UB.png' /></p>

 # TIDoS-Framework
 TIDoS-Framework is a python toolkit for comprehensive penetration testing of websites.
-Check out if your website is vulnerable ;)

 A list of features TIDoS-Framework has to offer: